Complete Guide: Self-Hosted Mautic Marketing Automation on Ubuntu

 sudo mysql

-Once in the MySQL prompt, run the following commands:
+Once in the MySQL prompt, execute these commands:

 GRANT ALL PRIVILEGES ON mautic.* TO 'mauticuser'@'localhost';